Edward N. George

 - Louisiana Super Lawyers

-- Top-Rated Lawyer in New Orleans Magazine - Corporate Law, Mergers and Acquisitions
+- Named as a Top Lawyer in Corporate Law, Mergers and Acquisitions in New Orleans Magazine

 Mr. George has served on the boards and executive committees of several public and private non-profit organizations, including the New Orleans City Park Improvement Association, Trinity Counseling and Training Center, Trinity Episcopal Church, and the New Orleans Katrina Memorial Corporation.